Embed This Data

-The top individual income tax rate is 31.8 percent, and the top corporate tax rate is 20 percent.
+The top personal income tax rate is 31.8 percent, and the flat corporate rate is 20 percent.
 Other taxes include a value-added tax and an estate tax.
-The total tax burden is equal to 37.2 percent of total domestic income.
-Public expenditures equal 47.4 percent of gross domestic product.
-Public debt has fallen steadily but is still equivalent to 90 percent of GDP.
+The overall tax burden equals 38.7 percent of total domestic income.
+Government spending has amounted to 44.3 percent of total output (GDP) over the past three years, and budget deficits have averaged 0.4 percent of GDP.
+Public debt is equivalent to 67.6 percent of GDP.